1913 All-Ireland Senior Football Championship final

-The 1913 All-Ireland Senior Football Championship Final was the 26th All-Ireland Final and the deciding match of the 1913 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1913 All-Ireland Senior Football Championship final was the 26th All-Ireland Final and the deciding match of the 1913 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

 Match

 Summary

-Kerry won with captain Dick Fitzgerald scoring 1–2 and Johnny Skinner scoring 1–0, with "Aeroplane" O'Shea as their star.
+Kerry won, with Dick Fitzgerald (the captain) scoring 1–2 and Johnny Skinner scoring 1–0, with "Aeroplane" O'Shea as their star.

-This was also the first Championship meeting of Kerry and Wexford.
+This was also the first championship meeting of Kerry and Wexford.